imagingbook/JGraphix/README.md

 # JGraphix &ndash; a simple setup for drawing 2D graphics in Java

-Though drawing graphics in Java is fun and eventually easy, getting the surrounding setup right can be a real challenge (not only) for beginning programmers.
+Though drawing graphics in Java is fairly easy, setting up everything right can be a real challenge (not only) for beginning programmers.
 This package provides a simple setup for performing non-interactive drawing operations in Java and makes it extremely easy to get started with graphics.